 1952 The Mousetrap by Agatha Christie is set at the Ambassadors' Theatre in London.
 The cast, trapped in a lonely snow-bound manor, is led by Richard Attenborough and his off-stage wife Sheila Sim.
 The longest uninterrupted run in the history of world theatre, it played its 25,000th performance on November 18, 2012.

-1959 A musical written as a resort show proves to be a Broadway hit: Once Upon a Mattress based on the fairytale of "The Princess and the Pea."
+1959 A musical written as a resort show proves to be a Broadway hit: Once Upon a Mattress, based on the fairytale of "The Princess and the Pea," transfers to the Alvin Theatre, following a downtown run at the Phoenix.
 Composer Mary Rodgers, daughter of Richard Rodgers, gets a 460-performance hit and a Tony nomination as Best Musical her first time out.
 It also marks the Broadway debut of comedian Carol Burnett, who also earns a Tony nomination, and a four-decade-plus career.

 2001 Dracula, Frank Wildhorn's musical based on the horror classic, concludes a successful tryout at La Jolla Playhouse in California, with producers promising a Broadway opening in fall 2002.
 But Jim Steinman's bloodsucking tale Dance of the Vampires, winds up beating it to the Great White Way.
 Dracula, the Musical finally arrives on Broadway in 2004.